How to Configure Gmail Email on Your VPS

 sudo apt install postfix dovecot-imapd

-Step 3: Configure Postfix to Use Gmail’s SMTP
+Step 3: Configure Postfix for Gmail’s SMTP

 sudo nano /etc/postfix/main.cf